 4. SeaDream Yacht Club

-SeaDream provides the ultimate romantic cruising experience on its two 112-passenger, luxury yachts.
+SeaDream provides the ultimate couples cruising experience on its two 112-passenger, luxury yachts.
 Food is expertly prepared, cabins are designed for two, the crew is amazing, and — despite the ships’ size — you can get decent massages at the spa.
 Plus, you'll find complimentary mountain bikes and a variety of water toys to play with, and you can even spend a night sleeping under the stars on a large sun bed for two.

 Best Ship: Twin ships SeaDream I and SeaDream II are both in the Caribbean from November to April.
 Drinks and gratuities are included in the cruise fare.

 5. Viking River Cruises and Viking Ocean Cruises

 River cruises are almost always kid-free: On Viking River Cruises, for instance, most cabins are for two, and the big daily activities are complimentary walking tours and educational lectures — not exactly days designed for little ones.
 And on Viking Star, the new ocean liner from Viking Ocean Cruises, children under 16 are banned altogether.

 Best Ship: In Europe, go with one of the line's modern, 180-passenger longships, which have balcony cabins and outdoor dining options.
 The Viking Longship Forseti takes passengers to the vineyards and chateaux of Bordeaux, France, from March through December.